EivindArvesen/react-workshop/exercise-2/README.md

 We'll explore Prop Types more as we go along.

+> :bulb: Note that if you were to use TypeScript in your project, Prop Types would be redundant – and  thus unnecessary.

 Oh by the way - here's you, writing React code on the next exercise!

 <img src="../images/cats/cat1.gif" width="400" />